A Novel Use of a Sleep Intervention to Target the Emotion Regulation Brain Network to Treat Depression and Anxiety

 Assessed at week 0 and week 11

-Change in Sleep Physiology measured by PSG
+Change in Sleep Physiology Measured by PSG

 Time Frame: Assessed at week 0 and week 11

-Topographical EEG power spectral density analysis associated with sleep stages will be calculated in the Delta (0.5-Hz), Theta (4-7Hz), Alpha (7-11Hz), Sigma (12-15Hz), Beta-1 (15-20Hz), Beta-2 (20-35Hz) and Gamma (35-45Hz) bands, according to published methods.
+Fronto-central EEG power spectral density analysis associated with sleep stages will be calculated in the Delta (0.5-Hz), Theta (4-7Hz), Alpha (7-11Hz), Sigma (12-15Hz), Beta-1 (15-20Hz), Beta-2 (20-35Hz) and Gamma (35-45Hz) bands, according to published methods.
+A positive change score means there was an increase in absolute power in the specified frequency band following CBT-I treatment.

 Assessed at week 0 and week 11